Skip to content

 4. Set as default profile:

-1. Select the newly imported terminal profile from the list.
+1. Select the newly imported profile from the list.

-2. Click the Default button at the bottom of the window to set it as your default profile.
+2. Click the Default button at the bottom of the window.

-My custom terminal profile is a based on the one I use on macOS.
+My custom profile is based on the one I use for macOS.
 To add it to your list of profiles, follow the instructions below:

 1. Download the terminal profile: Gnome Basic (Modified).dconf